-Beautiful blue planets with endless oceans may be orbiting many of the Milky Way’s one trillion stars.
+Before life appeared on land some 400 million years ago, all life on Earth including the mind evolved in the sea.
+Astronomers have recently conjectured that blue exoplanets with endless oceans may be orbiting many of the Milky Way’s one trillion stars.
 In 2016, for example, Kepler astronomers discovered planets that are unlike anything in our solar system –a “water world” planetary system orbiting the star Kepler-62.
 This five-planet system has two worlds in the habitable zone — their surfaces completely covered by an endless global ocean with no land or mountains in sight.

 Within our own solar system, Jupiter’s moon.
-Europa, harbor a massive salty ocean beneath its icy surface that scientists believe reaches 100 kilometers –a depth 10 times greater than the Marianas Trench.
+Europa, harbors a massive salty ocean beneath its icy surface that scientists believe reaches a depth of 100 kilometers –a depth 10 times greater than Earth’s Marianas Trench.

-The chances that water worlds are a common feature of the Milky Way was heightened by new research published today in Proceedings of the National Academy of Sciences (PNAS) bolsters .
+The chances that water worlds are a common feature of the Milky Way was heightened by research published in Proceedings of the National Academy of Sciences (PNAS).
 Using computer simulations, Harvard University astronomer Li Zeng and his colleagues presented data showing that sub-Neptune-sized planets, that is, planets featuring radii about two to four times that of Earth, are likely to be water worlds, and not gas dwarfs surrounded by thick atmospheres as conventionally believed.

 Some of these sub-Neptunian planets, Zeng said, have oceans deep enough to exert pressures equivalent to a million times our atmospheric surface pressure.
 Under those conditions, fluid water gets compressed into high-pressure phases of ice, such as Ice Seven or superionic ices.
 “These high-pressure ices are essentially like silicate-rocks within Earth’s deep mantle—they’re hot and hard,” he said.
 “These are utterly different worlds compared to our own Earth.”